JaiprakashChoudhary/JaiprakashChoudhary/README.md

 _The 80/20 Principle: The Secret to Achieving More with Less_ by Richard Koch<br>
 _The Culture Code: The Secrets of Highly Successful Groups_ by Daniel Coyle<br>
 _Organizational Behavior_ by Stephens P.Robbins, Timothy A.Judge, Neharika Vohra<br>
+_The Coaching Habit Say Less, Ask More & Change the way you lead forever_ by Michael Bungay Stanier <br>
+_The Dichotomy of Leadership_ by Jocko Willink and Leif Babin <br>

 **History**<br>
 _Sapiens_ by Yuval Noah Harari<br>